SAP/ui5-uiveri5/docs/usage/pageobjects.md

 ```

 #### BDD
-From heavyweight POs you can move on to writing BDD-style tests that read as a description of the user experience with the application.
-UIVeri5 provides a basis for writing BDD style tests using the Given-When-Then formula.
+From heavyweight POs, you can move on to writing BDD-style tests that read as a description of the user experience with the application.

+UIVeri5 provides a basis for writing BDD-style tests using the Given-When-Then formula.
 It is an example implementation that is easy and ready to use.
-All you need to do is separate your PO into `arrangements`, `actions` and `assertions` sections and add it to the framework using `createPageObjects`, preferably in `beforeAll`.
-CreatePageObjects accepts a map of multiple page object definitions.
-Then for example, you can access the method 'iClickTheButton' of the page with name 'start' using When.onTheStartPage.iClickTheButton().
-The structure is kept close to the idea of OPA5's [page objects](https://openui5.hana.ondemand.com/#/topic/ce4b180d97064ad088a901b53ed48b21)
+All you need to do is separate your PO into `arrangements`, `actions`, and `assertions` sections and add it to the framework using `createPageObjects`, preferably in `beforeAll`.

+`createPageObjects` accepts a map of multiple page object definitions.
+Then, for example, you can access the method `iClickTheButton` of the page with name `start` by using `When.onTheStartPage.iClickTheButton()`.
+The structure is kept close to the idea of OPA5's [page objects](https://openui5.hana.ondemand.com/#/topic/ce4b180d97064ad088a901b53ed48b21).

-Create page object:
+Create PO:
 ```javascript
 // pages/shell.view.js:
 var userName = element(by.css('.sapUshellShell .sapUShellShellHeader .sapUShellShellHeadUsrItmName'));